 We are actually in the process of picking a new kitchen so whilst the layout will stay the same we’ll be getting new units, counter tops fridge and oven.
 I really like the open shelves, currently one holds my cookbooks and booze and the other holds jars of beans, pulses, herbs, rice and other dried goods.
 With this in mind I am considering keeping them and then getting larger wall cabinets above the sink that go all the way to the ceiling.
 Unfortunately there’s not much storage in the kitchen so increasing the size of the uppers will really help.
 There’s also a gap between where the cabinets end and the half wall end (it’s noticeable on the photo below) which we’re hoping can fit another cabinet in.
 Expect a future post on our kitchen plans and inspiration.

 This shows the kitchen looking from the end of the living/dining space.
 As you can see it’s a big airy space which we love.
-It’s got everything that we need!
-Even a security camera system!
 The left wall has 4 huge windows and French doors onto the balcony which lets natural light stream in.
 Not to mention is provides us with free heating – seriously it’s like a greenhouse in here!
-That combined with being on the 7th floor means fingers crossed we won’t have to turn on the heating this year (thanks downstairs!)
-You can’t quite see it in these photos but the magnolia walls paired with the yellow toned wooden floors gives the whole flat a sickly yellow tone which I hate, especially with the overhead lighting adding to it.
-Painting the walls was the biggest change we’ve made in this space and I can’t wait to show you how it’s turned out.
+That combined with being on the 7th floor means fingers crossed we won’t have to turn on the heating this year (thanks downstairs!) ls down anyway.
+You can’t quite see ithese photos but the magnolia walls paired with the yellow toned wooden fives the whole flat a sickly yellow tone which I hate, especially with the overhead lighting adding to it.
+Painting the walls was the est change we’ve made in this space and I can’t wait to show you how it’s turned out.
 If only I could motivate myself to paint all the other walls in the flat.